 Ground fresh black pepper

-2) Just before cooking, coat it with a light layer of cooking oil, sprinkle it with the spices, roughly equal amounts.
-Massage it in.
+2) Just before cooking, sprinkle it with the spices, roughly equal amounts, and massage it in.
 Don't worry about over-seasoning.
 When you're done you're going to cut it into thin slices so each slice will have only a small lip of flavorful crust.

 3) Set up your grill for 2-zone cooking with one side of your grill scorching hot and the other about 225°F to 250°F.